Creating an LDAP profile

 - Set TTL to the number of minutes that the FortiVoice unit will cache query results.
 After the TTL has elapsed, cached results expire, and any subsequent request for that information causes the FortiVoice unit to query the LDAP server, refreshing the cache.

-- Click Enable user password change to allow FortiVoice web portal users to change their password.
+- Click Enable user password change to allow users of the FortiVoice user portal to change their password.

 - Set Password schema to your LDAP server's user schema style, either OpenLDAP or Active Directory.